matthieuchoplin/matthieuchoplin.github.io/posts/monkeypatching-in-python.rst

 .. title: Monkeypatching in python
 .. slug: monkeypatching-in-python
 .. date: 2014-09-26 10:55:04 UTC+01:00
-.. tags:
+.. tags: python
 .. link:
-.. description:
+.. description: monkeypatching
 .. type: text

 A MonkeyPatch is a piece of Python code which extends or modifies other code at runtime (typically at startup).
-MonkeyPatching? would be the practice of writing, or running, a monkeypatch.
+MonkeyPatching would be the practice of writing, or running, a monkeypatch.

 A simple example looks like this: